superapplejuice/Prisma-MongoDB-Server/README.md

 # Prisma MongoDB Server

-This is a GraphQL server running on a Prisma client, with MongoDB as the database.
+This is a GraphQL server running on a Prisma client, with MongoDB running locally as the database.
+This repo is mostly just for fun, and to play around with.

 ## Features